 The quality assurance process is brought to a close with extensive final inspections.
-A watch’s fitness for everyday use is tested one last time by fully winding the movement, measuring its accuracy, checking the functions and appearance, and confirming its resistance to air and water in a series of special tests.
+A watch’s suitability for everyday use is tested one last time by fully winding the movement, measuring its accuracy, checking the functions and appearance, and confirming its resistance to air and water.
 The quality of any product that leaves the company on the Rhine is beyond all doubt.
 This seamless quality assurance process guarantees every future owner of an IWC watch that the company rigorously upholds its legendary quality standards.

 As a rule of thumb, a quality mechanical watch needs a full service after about 4 to 5 years

 The serviced watch is subjected to a series of intensive final checks lasting five days

 The maintenance service involves the cleaning and lubrication of the escapement and the balance once the movement has been removed from the case.
 Mechanical movements are demagnetized, and in quartz movements the battery is replaced.
 The case and metal components of the strap are cleaned.
 Readjustment of the movement, replacement of the case seals, a water-resistance test and a functional check are also included in the maintenance service.

 The complete service involves dismantling the movement piece by piece and cleaning the individual components.
 Specialists carefully examine every part of the movement and repair or replace worn or faulty parts.
 Subsequently, the watch is reassembled from scratch and, where necessary, oiled and lubricated.